top of page

 If you still need to rehome your rabbit, please try to find a local shelter in your area or use PetFinder with careful screening.
 The last thing we want is for your rabbit to be abandoned.

-If you originally adopted your rabbit from the Alabama House Rabbit Society you MUST contact us as it is not permitted for anyone to rehome any rabbit adopted from our shelter.
+If you originally adopted your rabbit from the Alabama House Rabbits you MUST contact us as it is not permitted for anyone to rehome any rabbit adopted from our shelter.
 If you adopted the rabbit from a different rabbit rescue, check with them as they might have a similar policy in place.

 bottom of page